Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [sentiment analysis][sentiment_analysis].

 ### Detect language
-Run a Text Analytics predictive model to determine the language that the passed-in document or batch of documents are written in.
+Run a Text Analytics predictive model to determine the language that the provided document or batch of documents are written in.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L115-L118 -->
 ```java